 The next step for this project, Taylor said, is to develop an online test with input from industrial and organizational psychologists.
 She also hopes to pilot a testing program in partnership with a large laboratory.

 You might be one of the people that those laboratories are looking for.
-If you’re a potential job applicant with an interest in forensic science, or even if you’re just interested in testing out your pattern-matching skills, take the quiz by pressing the start button below.
+If you’re a potential job applicant with an interest in forensic science, or even if you’re just interested in testing out your pattern-matching skills, take the quiz by pressing the 'Start Quiz' button below.

 The eight sample questions get progressively more difficult as you go.
 At the end, you’ll see the correct answers with explanations.
 Your answers are not recorded; this quiz is just for fun.